eerimoq/moblin/README.rst

 - Use external mic.

 - Battery level as percentage.

+- Non-mirrored widgets locally when using front camera.

 - Optionally show black screen to save energy.
 Possible to turn off completely?